shinkiseki/MorePortraitsInAzure/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits.

 ## Changelog
+*   2023-03-24: Files for bracers Scott, Wenzel, Lynn, and Aeolia completed.
 *   2023-03-23: Added additional portraits for a scene in the intermission.
 *   2023-03-22: Fixed issue with half-bust portraits being overlaid atop text boxes.
 Files for Fernand completed.
 *   2023-03-21: Files for Chaco completed.